 Humanities › English Paronomasia: Definition and Examples Glossary of Grammatical and Rhetorical Terms Share Flipboard Email Print "Get that bird a glass of water," said Magilla Gorilla.
 "He's perched!"
 (Harvey Birdman, Attorney at Law).
 Andi Edwards / Getty Images English English Grammar An Introduction to Punctuation Writing By Richard Nordquist Richard Nordquist English and Rhetoric Professor Ph.D., Rhetoric and English, University of Georgia M.A., Modern English and American Literature, University of Leicester B.A., English, State University of New York Dr. Richard Nordquist is professor emeritus of rhetoric and English at Georgia Southern University and the author of several university-level grammar and composition textbooks.
 Learn about our Editorial Process Updated on March 28, 2018 Paronomasia also called agnominatio is a rhetorical term for punning, playing with words.
 "The point of paronomasia," says Wolfgang G. Müller, "is that a mere accidental phonetic relationship assumes the appearance of a semantic relationship." ("Iconicity and Rhetoric" in The Motivated Sign, 2001).
 The term paronomasia is sometimes used more loosely to describe a combination of words that are similar in sound.
 Etymology From the Greek: para: beside, onoma: name Examples and Observations "A good farmer is nothing more nor less than a handyman with a sense of humus."(E.B.
 White, "The Practical Farmer")"Champagne for my real friends and real pain for my sham friends."(credited to Tom Waits)I used to be a tap dancer until I fell in the sink."The Lone Hydrangea"(name of a flower shop in Melbourne, Australia)"Curl Up and Dye"(beauty salon in London)"Al’s Clip Joint"(barber shop in London)"Rock and Sole Plaice"(fish & chip shop in London)"Award Wieners"("Hollywood hot dog stand" in Disneyland)"Thai Me Up"(Thai restaurant in Manhattan)"I have a mind to join a club and beat you over the head with it."(Groucho Marx)"Well, I'd rather have a bottle in front of me than a frontal lobotomy."(Tom Waits on Fernwood2Night, 1977)"Dishgusted, dishgusted, dishgusted."(ad for Lux dishwashing liquid)"We're tobacco men . . . not medicine men.
 Old Gold cures just one thing.
 The World's Best Tobacco."(advertising slogan for Old Gold cigarettes)"Peace is much more precious than a piece of land."(Anwar al-Sadat, speech in Cairo on March 8, 1978)"Oh look—it has B-12 in it.
 I didn’t know that B-4."(commercial for Kelloggs Bran)"Your children need your presence more than your presents."(Jesse Jackson)"Contraceptives should be used on every conceivable occasion."(Spike Milligan)"Horse Lovers are Stable People."(saying on a pillow in the Potpourri gift catalog)"Every bubble's passed its fizzical"(slogan for Corona soft drink)"Yea, and so used it that were it not here apparent that thou art heir apparent."(Falstaff to Prince Hal in Henry IV, Part 1 by William Shakespeare) Paronomasia in Shakespeare "Henry Peacham warns that [paronomasia] ought to be 'sparingly used, and especially in grave and weightie causes': that it is a 'light and illuding forme,' which 'seemeth not to be found without meditation and affected labor.'
 Contemporary awareness of its hazards, however, prevented neither [William] Shakespeare nor [Lancelot] Andrewes from employing paronomasia in the most serious of contexts.
 Desdemona, for example, catches her husband's habit of wordplay in trying to determine the reasons for his sudden coldness toward her; 'I cannot say Whore,' she asserts, immediately before saying its sound again: 'It do's abhorre me now I speake the word' (4.2)...
 "Over and over, the force of the gathering objection to punning in general and to paronomasia in particular seems to have been that the fortuitousness of the connections it insists on makes it fundamentally a comic device; its appearance on the lips of a dying hero or, perhaps even more shockingly, at the climax of a sermon, came increasingly to be regarded as willfully and absurdly inappropriate."
 (Sophie Read.
 "Puns: Serious Wordplay."
 Renaissance Figures of Speech, ed. by Sylvia Adamson, Gavin Alexander, and Katrin Ettenhuber.
 Cambridge University Press, 2008) The Lighter Side of Paronomasia: A Pungent Chapter The following half-baked exercise in paronomasia appeared in Gleanings From the Harvest-Fields of Literature, Science and Art: A Melange of Excerpta, Curious, Humorous, and Instructive, edited by Charles C. Bombaugh (T. Newton Kurtz, 1860).
 A Pun-Gent Chapter At one time there was a general strike among the workingmen of Paris, and Theodore Hook gave the following amusing account of the affair: The bakers, being ambitious to extend their do-mains, declared that a revolution was needed, and, though not exactly bred up to arms, soon reduced their crusty masters to terms.
 The tailors called a council of the board to see what measures should be taken, and looking upon the bakers as the flower of chivalry, decided to follow suit; the consequence of which was, that a cereous* insurrection was lighted up among the candle-makers, which, however wick-ed it might appear in the eyes of some persons, developed traits of character not unworthy of ancient Greece. * The adjective cereous means waxen or waxlike.
 Pronunciation: par-oh-no-MAZE-jah Cite this Article Format mla apa chicago Your Citation Nordquist, Richard.
 "Paronomasia: Definition and Examples."
 ThoughtCo, Aug.
 27, 2020, thoughtco.com/paronomasia-word-play-1691572.
 Nordquist, Richard.
 (2020, August 27).
 Paronomasia: Definition and Examples.
 Retrieved from https://www.thoughtco.com/paronomasia-word-play-1691572 Nordquist, Richard.
 "Paronomasia: Definition and Examples."
-ThoughtCo. https://www.thoughtco.com/paronomasia-word-play-1691572 (accessed February 24, 2021). copy citation Watch Now: What Is a Pun?
+ThoughtCo. https://www.thoughtco.com/paronomasia-word-play-1691572 (accessed May 16, 2022). copy citation Watch Now: What Is a Pun?